 We began our first Excel project of the year individually choosing 5 countries from a list of those participating in this summer's Olympic games.
 We visited the Beijing 2008 web site and researched the total number of gold medals earned by the countries we selected.
 We organized our data within a frequency table and began to create our Excel-lent bar graphs to display it.

-Mrs. Dingman introduced us to the Chart Wizard in Excel and we each created a bar graph to show the countries we chose and the gold medals earned.
+Mrs. Dingman introduced us to Excel and we each created a bar graph to show the countries we chose and the gold medals earned.
 We learned how to adjust the graph's scale to display our data in its most easily read form.
 Ahhh... but we weren't done!

 We visited another online resource to select the flag images for each country we chose.
 Carefully following Mrs. Dingman's oral directions, we inserted the flag images within each bar of our graphs.
 And, we were introduced to another fabulous Excel feature when Mrs. Dingman guided us to "stack and scale" each image to fit perfectly within the bars of our graphs.